Liveaboard Cost vs. Land Living Calculator

 Research Marina Fees Thoroughly

 Marina costs vary dramatically by location and amenities.
-Research specific marinas in your target area, as some include utilities or offer discounts for long-term residents, while others have separate charges for every service.
+Some include utilities or offer long-term discounts, while others charge separately for every service.
+A $800/month slip vs $1,200/month changes annual costs by $4,800.

 The Financial Formulas Behind Lifestyle Choices